 Sounds impossible?
 It’s not.

-We started running into this about five years ago when we got the cool new “Sapphire” VISA signature card from Chase bank.
-It was smooth anodized aluminum instead of plastic and we were told we could not use it to rent a car because it didn’t have the stamped-in raised relief number, name and expiration date compatible with the old fashioned carbon copy “ca-chunk” imprint type machines.
+We first ran into this over ten years ago when we were early adopters of the cool new “Sapphire” VISA signature card from Chase bank.
+It was smooth anodized aluminum instead of plastic and Costa Rican rental companies refused to accept it because it didn’t have the raised number compatible with the old fashioned carbon copy “ca-chunk” imprint type machines.

 As recently as 2017 the Official Policy Budget Car Rental Costa Rica FAQs – “Budget Car Rental accepts cards without [raised] relief? – No. Without exception and the numbers have to be raised on the front of the credit card” but it has since changed to “Yes, Budget accepts Credit Cards Without raised Numbers, the client should show the document.”

 The first thing you need to know about getting a reasonable rate in Costa Rica is that 50% or more of the cost may be hidden in mandatory fees or “insurance.”
 The situation has improved, but if you reserve a “sounds too good to be true” $9.95 a day rate on the internet you will end up paying more.

-The second thing to know is that there are immense variations in rates both with time and between companies.
+The second thing to know is that there are variations in rates – both over time and between companies.
 We usually start 6-8 months in advance, make a reservation then check back in 2 or 3 months.
 If there’s a significantly better rate we make a new reservation and cancel the original one.
 Repeat in 2-3 months.

-Third, rentals are significantly more expensive in Costa Rica than the crazy deals you’ll find in the U.S. (we just paid $12.95 a day for a full size from San Diego airport, and $17.40 in Italy for an off airport rental of a wagon we could stick both our bikes into).
+Third, rentals are significantly more expensive in Costa Rica than the crazy deals you’ll find in the U.S. or Europe (we recently paid $12.95 a day for a full size from San Diego airport, and $17.40 in Italy for an off airport rental of a wagon we could stick both our bikes into).
 In Costa Rica if you’ve found a mid-sized SUV for around $50 a day, including everything, in high season, you can probably stop looking because you won’t do much better.

 Frequently promotions, coupons, deals, airline points and other special offers do not apply in Costa Rica.
 Read the fine print.